marick/crit19/test/support/http_params/README.md

 There's already a test showing that `date_order` works for all *its* relevant exemplars.
 We only care about how `accept_form` *uses* the results from `date_order`.
 And what it does with the results is... nothing, really.
-Specifically, `FieldValidators.date_order` just (maybe) adds an error to a changeset, and `accept_form` just passes the resulting changeset on.
+Specifically, `FieldValidators.date_order` at most adds an error to a changeset, and `accept_form` just passes the resulting changeset on.

-So parameters that use "today" incorrectly tells us nothing exemplary about `VM.BulkAnimal`... *provided* we know that it uses `FieldValidators.namelist`.
-That's an interesting fact we might want to document, so long as it's easy.
-For example, we don't really want someone else to come across these exemplars, tut-tut about a missing case, and add it.
+So an exemplar that uses "today" incorrectly would tell us nothing... exemplary... about `VM.BulkAnimal`... *provided* we know that it uses `FieldValidators.namelist`.
+That's an interesting fact we might want to document (so long as it's easy).
+That way, we'd prevent someone else coming across these exemplars, tut-tut about a missing error case, and wasting time adding it.

-So we'll use the single exemplar to document the fact that the correctness of our module-under-test depends on the correctness of some other module:
+So we'll add to the single exemplar to document the fact that the correctness of our module-under-test depends on the correctness of some other module: